On Thursday, September 19, a small group gathered to begin crafting Creating the Future’s communications strategy.

 If our messages are successful, people will see that they don’t have to lead systems change from ahead of the crowd – that the role of “follower” is hugely important in any movement for change.
 The example of the #MeToo movement and #GivingTuesday, where people can join something that is already in motion, feeling safe and supported in taking those powerful small steps.

-• Seeing the Big Picture
+• Seeing the Whole Picture

 When we are in a predicament and can’t see the forest for the trees, that narrow lens can cause confusion and anxiety, as we are seeing a slice of reality without context.
-Seeing the larger picture can provide a sense of calm, and then a sense of agency.
-That bigger picture could be understanding how the mechanics of our brains affect our reactions, and what that means for being at our best or being at our worst.
-That could be understanding the real dynamics of power.
+Seeing the whole picture can provide a sense of calm, and then a sense of agency.
+That whole picture could include understanding how the mechanics of our brains affect our reactions, and what that means for being at our best or being at our worst.
+That could include understanding the real dynamics of power.
 Or understanding the cause and effect of history that has led to “why those people don’t just ______…” This outcome is especially important for systems change, seeing the real systems that are at play.
 If our messages are successful, people can move from futility to calm, and from calm to action.

 • Demonstrating – Showing vs. Telling